 - Sunday 27 November.

 Exploring around one of the Sheffield University or Sheffield Hallam University open days can be overwhelming with the vast amount of places and information available to take in.
 To get the most from your open day it’s highly recommended to plan ahead on what talks and buildings to attend.

 Dry run the travel to and from home.

 If you’re moving to Sheffield from far away, open days are an excellent way to test how the journey from home to university and back is.
-You will most probably be travelling home a few times a year (Christmas Holidays / End of term etc.) So use this as a practice to find the best way to make the journey.
+You will most probably be traveling home a few times a year (Christmas Holidays / End of term etc.) So use this as a practice to find the best way to make the journey.

 Work out what you need to find out and who you might need to ask.

-Course entry requirements, practical facilities on offer or even what time the SU bar opens? make a list of what you want to achieve from your open day and who you may need to ask.
+Course entry requirements, practical facilities on offer, or even what time the SU bar opens? make a list of what you want to achieve from your open day and who you may need to ask.
 There’s no such thing as a silly question and everyone is there to help you find the answers.
 It’s worthwhile taking notes throughout the day to keep track of all the information that’s going to be thrown at you and to keep track of your progress through the day.
-You can always follow up with email or phone calls later for anything you missed.
+You can always follow up with emails or phone calls later for anything you missed.

 Look around the student accommodation.